How to manage online group work

 “The tips deemed necessary for those undertaking remote group work in the future are; keeping both formal and informal communication high is imperative to boost morale & enthusiasm; setting up a cloud space for simultaneous collaboration to enable efficiency in the workflow & planning out the best time for all to work together concurrently so there is increased understanding of what you should expect from each other.
 All this incentivises dedication to the agenda.”

-You can read the full reports of their experiences below:
+You can read the full reports of student experiences of online group work below:

 Reflecting on your experience of online group work